 Steps in the Grant Application Process:

-- Submit a Letter of Inquiry to the Trust.
+- Submit a Letter of Inquiry through the Grants Portal.

 Begin the Application Process with a Letter of Inquiry